openregister/registers-dev-manual/source/manual/email.html.md

 ## Credentials
 There is a mailchimp API key and a team account stored in the [pass credentials](https://github.com/openregister/credentials).

+## API integration
+Registers frontend integrates with the mailchimp API to add users to lists.
+The list ID can be found on the list name and defaults page.
+It's different to the ID shown in the URL.

 ## Removing a user's data
 If users request their data to be removed, mailchimp will contact us and we will need to [delete and remove the contact within 30 days](https://mailchimp.com/help/delete-contacts/).